PAHdb/pyPAHdb/README.md

 LFS-server leverages SSL, you might need to add the Let's Encrypt Intermediate X3 certificate to your trust or set the GIT_SSL_CAINFO to point to the intermediate certificate.
 As a last resort, you could set GIT_SSL_NO_VERIFY=true.
-The Let's Encrypt Intermediate X3 certificat can be found [here](https://letsencrypt.org/certificates/).
+The Let's Encrypt Intermediate X3 certificate can be found [here](https://letsencrypt.org/certificates/).

 pyPAHdb can be directly installed from the